-Further, during back-propagation, the lower layers of the network are updated by a gradient accumulated over all the time steps of the input temporal context.
+The transforms in the TDNN architecture are tied across time steps and for this reason they are seen as a precursor to the convolutional neural networks.
+During back-propagation, due to tying, the lower layers of the network are updated by a gradient accumulated over all the time steps of the input temporal context.
 Thus the lower layers of the network are forced to learn translation invariant feature transforms [2].